nh-404/Python-Installation-Guide-for-Linux-Users./README.md

 # Final Step: sucecssfully, python3 installation check

-- After completing the installation, check if Python3 was installed successfully.
+- Once the installation is complete, verify that Python 3 was installed successfully.

  ```
  python3 --version

   ```

-- If Python3 is installed successfully, it will display the following result:
+- If Python 3 has been installed successfully, you’ll see the following output:

  ```
 Python 3.10.5 (main, Jun 26 2022, 13:09:33) [GCC 9.4.0] on linux